 Color Change | What to Expect from your Pressed Florals

-Posted by Skye Radwan on
+Posted by Kristin Kaleycik on

 Your color palette might be, single-handedly, one of the most important visual features of your wedding day.
 These colors are included in every aspect of your celebration - from the bridesmaid dresses to the table space, and especially in your bridal bouquet.